-Hypoplastic left heart.
+Hypoplastic left heart

-Symptoms appear when the ductus arteriosus begins to close during the first 24 to 48 h of life.
-Subsequently, the clinical picture of cardiogenic shock (eg, tachypnea, dyspnea, weak pulse, pallor, cyanosis, hypothermia, metabolic acidosis, lethargy, oliguria or anuria) rapidly develops.
+Symptoms of hypoplastic left heart syndrome appear when the ductus arteriosus begins to close during the first 24 to 48 hours of life.
+Subsequently, the clinical picture of cardiogenic shock Cardiogenic and obstructive shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more (eg, tachypnea, dyspnea, weak pulse, pallor, cyanosis, hypothermia, metabolic acidosis, lethargy, oliguria or anuria) rapidly develops.
 When systemic circulation is compromised, coronary and cerebral perfusion may be reduced, leading to symptoms of myocardial or cerebral ischemia.
-Perfusion of the kidneys, liver, and mesentery is also inadequate and oliguria or anuria are common.
+Perfusion of the kidneys, liver, and mesentery is also inadequate, and oliguria or anuria are common.
 If the ductus arteriosus is not reopened, death rapidly ensues.

-Cardiac catheterization is rarely required.
+Cardiac catheterization is rarely required for diagnosis.